CSCI 237

 Program 3: Copy a source block to a destination block (copy.ys)

 Write a program copy.ys that copies a block of words from one part of memory to another (non-overlapping) area of memory, computing the checksum (xor) of all the words copied.
 Your program should consist of code that sets up a stack frame, invokes a function copy_block, and then halts.
 The function should be functionally equivalent to the C function copy_block.
-Test your program using the following three-element source and destination blocks:
+Test your program using the following three-element source and destination blocks.
+If successful, the dest block values should match src.

 .align 8